DUI Defense Attorney for Temple Students

 The highest BAC penalties (.16% and higher) will result in many of the same penalties for having a BAC level of .10 to .159%.
 Depending on the defendant’s criminal history, the defendant could be offered alternatives to serving time in jail.

-Work with Our Philadelphia Criminal Defense Lawyer Today
+Work with Our Temple University DUI Defense Lawyer Today

-If you were arrested for driving under the influence, you should contact an experienced Philadelphia criminal defense lawyer today.
+If you were arrested for driving under the influence, you should contact an experienced Philadelphia DUI and lewdness defense lawyer for Temple students today.
 DUI defense lawyer Lloyd Long has over a decade of legal experience handling various types of DUI cases, and he is prepared to use this experience to represent you.
 To schedule a free legal consultation, contact The Law Office of Lloyd Long at (215) 867-6706.